 The old saying is true: “It depends.”
 It depends on thickness, style, colors, etc.

-But in general, a 1.5 inch concrete counter will cost, on average, $100 per square foot, uninstalled.
+In general, a 1.5-inch concrete counter will cost, on average, $100 per square foot, uninstalled.
 This compares favorably with granite countertops, which can easily run $100, $200, or more per square foot installed.
-Adding